grpc/proposal/L59-core-allow-cppstdlib.md

 ## Background

-In the past, we allowed the use of C++ code in the gRPC Core library (link to the proposal), but we stayed conservative and avoided introducing a dependency on C++ standard library.
+In the past, gRPC team allowed the use of C++ code in the gRPC Core [library](L6-core-allow-cpp.md), but we stayed conservative and avoided introducing a dependency on C++ standard library.
 Being able to use C++ has lead to increased productivity, but there are still significant limitations, because many useful C++ features depend on the standard C++ library.
-This also prevents us from using other C++ library which rely on the library.
+Not using C++ standard library also prevents us from using other C++ libraries, like Abseil, which rely on the C++ standard library.
-(e.g. abseil)

-This gRFC proposes allowing C++ standard library to be used within the gRPC Core library.
-It may free us from reinventing wheels which already exists in the standard library and help us become more productive.
+To minimize duplication of code efforts, and to increase productivity, gRPC team proposes to allow developers to use the C++ standard library within the gRPC Core library.

 ### Related Proposals: